IMM9O/imm9o.github.io/src/content/blog/what-you-gona-lose-if-you-chose-react-over-angular.md

 What react offers similar to **Dependency injection** in angular?

 For sharing state react has a [context](https://reactjs.org/docs/context.html), which provides a way to pass data through the component tree without having to pass props down manually at every level.
 This doesn't solve the scope issue after all context are global state and limited only to sharing state.

-For sharing functionality you can use class but,if you want it a singleton class or loaded it when you need it like angular you gonna build it with your self as react team doesn't provide such a solution for this problem.
+For sharing functionality you can use class but if you want it a singleton class or loaded it when you need it like angular you gonna build it with your self as react team doesn't provide such a solution for this problem.

 ## Separation of concerns

-Angular doesn't have restrictions to wrote your angular component in one file or multi files one for html one for css and one for javascript, on the other hand react force you to write your html with jsx syntax inside render function which is ok if the component very small and doesn't have a lot of logic attached to it but it will become a pain in ahead once that component scale up leaving you with readability issue.
+Angular doesn't have restrictions to wrote your angular component in one file or multi files one for html one for css and one for javascript, on the other hand, react force you to write your html with jsx syntax inside render function which is ok if the component very small and doesn't have a lot of logic attached to it but it will become a pain in ahead once that component scale up leaving you with readability issue.

 ## Scoped CSS

 Angular provides embedded solutions for scope css which is a very critical and essential feature if you want to build a reusable styled component, on the other hand, react team doesn't provide or recommend a solution and once again leaving you to decide whether you built your own solutions or stick with the variety options to pick up one of them.

+What angular provide out of the box?

+- Scope css for css, sass, less or stylus.
+- Three options for scope `ShadowDom`: Web components shadow dom, `Emulated`: Add scope css generated for each component and `None`: no scope.

 ## Stander HTML 😢